 David was appointed to School Council in August 2019.
 He is a Partner in BDO’s People Advisory service line with significant experience advising Boards and Management of major Australian companies.
 His prior educational experience includes being the President and Treasurer in the Glendal Primary School Council and a member of Suzuki Music Victoria’s Council.
 He has a son who currently attends Trinity Grammar School, Kew.

 Kate was appointed to School Council in August 2019 and is a member of the Engagement & Fundraising Committee.
 She spent her childhood living on school campuses with her father as the Headmaster of Hale School, an independent boys’ school in Perth, and prior to that as Deputy Headmaster of Pembroke School, an independent co-ed school in Adelaide.
-She is a founding partner of Nightingale Communications and a founding director of Temple Executive Search.
+She is a founding partner of Nightingale Advisors.

 Kate has sons in Years 8 and 10 and a nephew in Year 9 at Trinity.
 Her brother in law is also an OTG.